Sambhaji: Measures against drought

 Maharashtra witnessed severe drought during the reign of Sambhaji (1684–88).
 Sambhaji had to take several administrative measures to tackle the situation.
 Sambhaji continued Shivaji's policies by helping poor farmers.
 Shankar Narayan Joshi has stated that his approach against famine was very constructive and he provided solutions to many complicated problems.
-His policies of water storage, irrigation and developing crop patterns show about his progressive policies.
+His policies of water storage, irrigation and developing crop patterns exhibited his progressive policies.

 Sambhaji provided grain seeds, exemptions in taxes, oxen for agricultural work and agricultural tools to the farmers in the drought situation.
 All these measures were implemented sincerely during the drought period.